FIRMMsoftware/firmm_docs/docs/FIRMM_INSTALLATION.md

 Get FIRMM's installation package by either of the following two methods:

-## 1. Web browser method
+**1. Web browser method**

-- Point your browser to **[the NITRC page for FIRMM](http://www.nitrc.org/projects/firmm)**, click "Downloads" on the left-hand menu and download the "offline install package" zip file for the release of your choice.
+Point your browser to **[the NITRC page for FIRMM](http://www.nitrc.org/projects/firmm)**, click "Downloads" on the left-hand menu and download the "offline install package" zip file for the release of your choice.
+Make a new directory and move the .zip file there.
-- Also make sure to download any relevant USAGE or README PDFs.
-- Make a new directory and move the .zip file there.
 Example:

 ```
 cd ~/Downloads